razor-network/cli/Readme.md

 move keys_sample.json to keys.json\
 add api keys in keys.json

+make sure contracts repo is also cloned in parent dir, and contracts are compiled with truffle compile.\
+e.g. contracts are in ~/contracts and this dir is ~/cli\
-make sure contracts repo is also cloned in parent dir. launch e.g. node index.js s 0 1 to stake 1 schell using account id 0
+launch e.g. `node index.js s 0 1` to stake 1 schell using account id 0
+`node index.js t 1 1000 0`
 .command('stake <accountId> <amount>')
 .alias('s')
 .description('Stake some schells')